Erickrus/js-orm/README.md

-   'js-orm' is the abbrevation for JavaScript based Sqlite ORMapping Library.
+   'js-orm' is the abbrevation for JavaScript-Sqlite OR-Mapping Library.
 After SQLite was successfully ported to javascript by 'emscripten', vast works can be done based on the Sqlite Javascript version.
 This library is a simple wrap up for the Sqlite.
 With this library, it will be able to easily do the conversion between object/array and sqlite row(s).
 Furthermore, a storage for SQlite database is made possible on Chrome and Firefox, which makes life easier.<br/>
     <br/>
    The main works includes:<br/>
     <br/>